Close a Private Limitedcompany in India.

 - Notice and minutes of the general meeting

 The bulk of the work falls in the first three weeks.
-The remaining two to three months is the Registrar's public-notice window — out of our hands.
+The remaining two to three months is the Registrar's public-notice window under Section 248(1), which cannot be shortened.

 - Days 1–3

-Each of the five qualifying conditions is checked against the company's records — bank balances, pending litigation, tax position, annual filings, related-party balances.
+The five qualifying conditions under Section 248 are checked against the company's records: bank balances, pending litigation, tax position, annual filings, related-party balances.
 If everything clears, the document checklist arrives the same day.

 - Days 4–10